webpack/webpack.js.org/src/content/api/module-methods.md

 `webpackPreload`: Tells the browser that the resource might be needed during the current navigation.
 Check out the guide for more information on [how webpackPreload works](/guides/code-splitting/#prefetchingpreloading-modules).

-T> Note that all options can be combined like so `/* webpackMode: ""lazy-once", webpackChunkName: "all-i18n-data" */`.
+T> Note that all options can be combined like so `/* webpackMode: "lazy-once", webpackChunkName: "all-i18n-data" */`.
 This is wrapped in a JavaScript object and executed using [node VM](https://nodejs.org/dist/latest-v8.x/docs/api/vm.html).
 You do not need to add curly brackets.

 `webpackInclude`: A regular expression that will be matched against during import resolution.
 Only modules that match __will be bundled__.